This website is operated by Caring Homes Group Limited (CHG). We were established in 1994, and are a leading care provider within the UK.

 We may share your information with:

-- Where you are a resident in one of our services, your next of kin or named family member.
+- Your next of kin or named family member.

 - Organisations and consultants providing contracted services to us (for example, information technology service providers who provide and maintain our systems and our website hosting).
-Where these companies and consultants do provide services to us, will only use your information in compliance with the GDPR (UK Data Protection act 2018).
+Where these companies and consultants do provide services to us, we will only use your information in compliance with the General Data Protection Regulation, UK Data Protection Act 2018, and the Caldicott Principles.

 - The courts in the United Kingdom or abroad as necessary to comply with a legal requirement, for the administration of justice, to protect vital interests and to protect the security or integrity of our business operations.